Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 5. Boat dinner cruise (the parental escape hatch)

-Bateaux-Mouches, Bateaux Parisiens, Yachts de Paris, and other companies run special Bastille Day dinner cruises with the fireworks viewed FROM THE SEINE.
-Around 250 to 600 euros per adult, half-price for kids under 12.
+Bateaux-Mouches, Bateaux Parisiens, Yachts de Paris and other companies run special Bastille Day dinner cruises with the fireworks viewed FROM the Seine.
+Around 250 to €600 per adult, half-price for kids under 12.
 You sit.
 You eat.
 You watch.
 No crowds.
 No standing.
 You have to book by April.
-If the budget allows, this is the easiest mode.
+If the budget allows, this is the easiest mode and Tom's mum keeps lobbying us to try it next time.

 The Survival Plan: Hour by Hour